ABOUT CAPERNAUM

 What made you desire to become a Capernaum team member?

-I love how many sites Capernaum is partnered with; it emphasizes their mission to provide services in children’s natural environment.
+I love how many sites Capernaum partners with; it emphasizes their mission to provide services in children’s natural environments.

 What is your favorite way to spend a free afternoon?